trigram-mrp/fractureiser/README.md

 * [Event Timeline](docs/timeline.md)
 * [Technical Breakdown](docs/tech.md)

+### I have never used any minecraft mods

+You are not infected.

 ## Current Investigation Status
 We have a good idea how fractureiser works, from Stages 0 to 3.
 There are certain unknowns, but the attack servers are offline and to our knowledge, *new* infections are